14 responses to “What Yahoo’s deal for Associated Content means for writers”

 I’m not sure what this acquisition will mean for writers, but those who have just had the big eHow shock are going to be naturally skeptical.

-9. kevin kemper
+kevin kemper says

 what do we do when AC owes us money?